sudhirbitsgoa/Visualizations/README.md

 How to see visualizations

-git clone
+git clone \n
-cd Visualizations
+cd Visualizations \n
-pythom -m SimpleHTTPServer 8000
+python -m SimpleHTTPServer 8000 \n

 point your local browser to http://localhost:8000